kubetail-org/flaskapp/README.md

 # Flask Seed App

-This project is meant to serve as template for new projects.
+This seed app is meant to serve as template for new projects.
+It has the following features:

+  * User accounts implemented with SQLite and cookies
+  * Passwords hashed with bcrypt
+  * CSRF protection
+  * Login/logout/forgot password workflow
+  * Static asset build step with gulp
+  * HTML Emails
+  * Unittests

 To create a new app from `flaskapp` first clone the repository and remove the `.git` directory:

 ```bash
 $ git clone git@github.com:muicss/flaskapp.git